WafflesExploits/Python-Print-In-CPP/README.md

 - **Lightweight:** Dependency-free, utilizing only C-style strings, variadic templates, and the iostream library.
 - **Error Handling:** Provides clear error messages for mismatched placeholders and arguments.
 - **Supports C++14 and Above:** Ensures compatibility with modern C++ standards.

+## Why Create Python-Print-In-CPP When Libraries Like fmt Exist?

+While [fmt](https://github.com/fmtlib/fmt) is a great library, I developed Python-Print-In-CPP as a lightweight alternative for scenarios where minimizing dependencies is crucial, like in malware development.
+The goal was to create something small, efficient, and easy to integrate, without external libraries or added complexity.
+It’s perfect for projects where keeping the codebase lean is a priority, while still avoiding the verbosity of cout.

 ## Installation:
 - Copy `python_print.h` into your project directory.